 To your left: A post office.
 Two statues of lions are crouching there, concrete and grey.

 A crowd is beetling around the post office.
-The humans in the crowd are shouting.
+The human beings in the crowd are shouting.
 They are as silly as protesters protesting the weather.

 A young boy sits alone on the curb, pronging a forkful of cold lasagna with a plastic white fork.
 The lasagna is contained in a white Styrofoam container.
 Watch the forking of the lasagna.

 There: Against the street!
 There splatters a splitting watermelon!
 Someone hurled the watermelon from the roof of the post office.
-A watermelon is splattering against the street, hurled from the rooftop like some kind of fruit suicide.
+A watermelon is splattering against the street, hurled from the rooftop as if it were some kind of fruit suicide.